Some of the Best Sharing Economy to Travel Cheap

 Airbnb Room & Apartment Rentals

-Airbnb is the most popular site among all sharing economy examples.
+Airbnb is the most popular example of the sharing economy.
 You can rent a room or an apartment at a friendly local’s property for a fraction of what you would spend in a hotel.
 As a solo traveller, I know well what it means to pay for a single supplement or the full room rate.

-According to a recent survey carried out by Schofields, who asked over 1000 solo travellers aged 18 and above, based in the UK, their preferences.
-The outcome is that 44% of young travellers have used Airbnb to book their accommodation and 74% of those who stayed with Airbnb did so to avoid extra charges levied by hotels.
+According to a recent survey carried out by Schofields, which asked over 1000 solo travellers aged 18 and above, based in the UK, about their preferences.
+The outcome is that 44% of young travellers have used Airbnb to book their accommodation, and 74% of those who stayed with Airbnb did so to avoid extra charges levied by hotels.

 To avoid paying for what I call the “invisible travel companion” in 2011, I started using Airbnb, and since then, it has become my preferred way of staying on my solo travels.
 Make sure you also download the Airbnb App to make the most of the service.